 - show the driver a valid prepaid or mobile ticket, pass or other form of authority to travel, which the driver will check to confirm validity for the journey you are making, or

 - pay the fare for the journey you intend to take to the driver whether specifically requested to do so or not.
-Note that for the duration of the coronavirus pandemic, drivers may be unable to give change.

 When you make payment to the driver, you should ensure that you are given a new ticket issued from the ticket machine which corresponds with the amount you have paid and is valid for your entire journey.
 If you wish to have your ticket loaded onto a smart card, you must present this upon payment.